 Look, regardless of whether or not sticky floors make your partner and kids nuts, housework is part of living in a family.
 Everyone needs to contribute to getting it done.

 Ready to get your house clean and organized with everyone’s help?
 Keep reading for a step-by-step process to keep your house clean with kids.

 HOW TO KEEP A CLEAN HOUSE WITH KIDS

 Step 1: Keep up with the clutter

-I like to keep my paper clutter under control by keeping it all together in one spot.
-I’ve got a large box like this one that looks decorative, but holds all the bills I need to pay, magazines I want to read, and mail that my husband needs to see.
+- Keep paper clutter under control by processing junk mail right when it comes in the house.
+Also, store any papers you need out of sight.
+I’ve got a large box like this one.
+It looks decorative but holds all the bills I need to pay, magazines I want to read, and mail that my husband needs to see.
 When the box is full—it’s time to throw things away.

 Step 2: Take stock of what needs to be cleaned and set up a routine

-Keeping up on things with a routine means that each job is never overwhelming.
+Having routines means that each job gets done before it gets overwhelming.
 (Yes, this is why I typically wash a load of clothes and run the dishwasher every day.)
-A routine is also helpful, because when you follow a schedule, everyone in the family knows what to expect, and there’s less grumbling about getting the task done when the time comes.
+Routines also mean that everyone in the family knows what to expect, so there’s less grumbling about doing a task when the time comes.

 Resist the temptation to make your schedule rigid.
-Don’t plan, for example, that you’ll wash the sheets on Tuesdays, or when something else comes up on a Tuesday, you’ll feel like you failed.
-Aim instead to follow a routine of cleaning something approximately once a day, week, month, or year, and be kind to yourself if you miss a day.
+Aim instead to clean something approximately once a day, week, month, or year, and be kind to yourself if you miss a day.